vakodrazan/front-end-finals/README.md

 ### Source files

 Have a look in the `source_materials` folder.
 There you'll find any fonts you need, images that are required by the design work.
+Also, all the images that needed are stored in the `source_materials` folder.
+Take a copy of them before make any changes.

 Since `WOFF/WOFF2` is more flexible and more suportive, use it in fonts rules.
+Also, convert the image into `webp` to make the page load faster.

 ### Webroot